U-boat

 U-boats are naval submarines operated by Germany, especially during World War I and World War II.
 The term is an anglicized form of the German word U-Boot /de/, a shortening of Unterseeboot (lit. 'under-sea boat').
 Austro-Hungarian Navy submarines were also known as U-boats.

 U-boats are especially known for their use in unrestricted submarine warfare in both world wars, attempting to disrupt merchant traffic towards the UK and force the UK out of the war.
 In World War I, Germany intermittently waged unrestricted submarine warfare against the UK: a first campaign in 1915 was abandoned after strong protests from the US but in February 1917 the Germans, facing deadlock on the continent, saw no other option than to resume the campaign.
 The renewed campaign failed to achieve its goal mainly because of the introduction of convoys.
-Instead the campaign ensured final defeat as the campaign was a contributing factor to the entry of the US in the First World War.
+Instead the campaign ensured final defeat as the campaign was a contributing factor to the entry of the US in World War I.

 In World War II, Karl Dönitz, supreme commander of the Kriegsmarine's U-boat arm (Befehlshaber der Unterseeboote), was convinced the UK and its convoys could be defeated by new tactics, and tried to focus on convoy battles.
 Though U-boat tactics initially saw success in the Battle of the Atlantic, greatly disrupting Allied shipping, improved convoy and anti-submarine tactics such as high-frequency direction finding and the Hedgehog anti-submarine system began to take a toll on the German U-boat force.
 This ultimately came to a head in May 1943, known as Black May, in which U-boat losses began to outpace their effect on shipping.

 Early U-boats (1850–1914)

+Construction of submersibles was initiated in Germany in 1848 by the prospect of a conflict with Denmark.
+German naval officers hoped that the new weapon might give them advantage over the much stronger Danish Navy.
+The first practical submersile, the three-man Brandtaucher, was designed by Wilhelm Bauer in 1850 and constructed by Schweffel and Howaldt in Kiel.
+It was lost on 1 February 1851 during a test dive.
+After the conclusion of the First Schleswig War the interest of the German navy in submersibles quickly petered out.
+(Note: Brandtaucher ihas been salvaged and is on display at the Bundeswehr Military History Museum, Dresden) Whilst the Russian, French, British, Spanish and American navies were building multiple experimental and operational submarines, and although the various German Navies received 181 submarine projects between 1861 and 1900, only two practical submersiles were built in Germany during that time: In 1867 Otto Vogel built a 5.3 meter submersile which was however lost during trials in the Elbe, and in 1897 a 14 meter submersile was built at the Howaldt Yard in Kiel.
+These boats had very limited capabilities.

 The first German submarine, the SM U-1.
 Her remains are on display at the Deutsches Museum in Munich.